July Crisis: Austria-Hungary considers an ultimatum (7–23 July)

-Nevertheless, having decided upon war with German support, Austria was slow to act publicly, and did not deliver the ultimatum until 23 July, some three weeks after the assassinations on 28 June.
-Thus Austria lost the reflex sympathies attendant to the Sarajevo murders and gave the further impression to the Entente powers that Austria was merely using the assassinations as a pretext for aggression.
+Nevertheless, having decided upon war with German support, Austria-Hungary was slow to act publicly, and did not deliver the ultimatum until 23 July, some three weeks after the assassinations on 28 June.
+Thus Austria-Hungary lost the reflex sympathies attendant to the Sarajevo murders and gave the further impression to the Entente powers that Austria-Hungary was merely using the assassinations as a pretext for aggression.

-The Council agreed on putting harsh demands on Serbia but could not reach consensus on how harsh.
-Except for Count Tisza, the Council intended to make such harsh demands that their rejection would be very probable.
+The Council agreed on putting harsh demands on Serbia, but could not reach consensus on how harsh.
+Except for Tisza, the Council intended to make such harsh demands that their rejection would be very probable.
 Tisza held out for demands that, while harsh, would not appear impossible to meet.
 Both views were sent to the Emperor on 8 July.
 The Emperor's opinion was that the gap in opinion could most likely be bridged.
 An initial set of demands was drafted during the Council meeting.
-Over the next few days, the demands were reinforced, possibly with the help of the German Foreign Office, to make sure there was a war, and made more iron-clad and difficult for Serbia to accept.

-On 7 July, on his return to Vienna, Count Hoyos reported to Austro-Hungarian Crown Council that Austria had Germany's full support even if "measures against Serbia should bring about a big war".
-At the Crown Council, Berchtold strongly urged that a war against Serbia be begun as soon as possible.
+On 7 July, on his return to Vienna, Hoyos reported to the Austro-Hungarian Crown Council that Austria-Hungary had Germany's full support even if "measures against Serbia should bring about a big war".
+At the Crown Council, Berchtold strongly urged that a war against Serbia must begin as soon as possible.